 - A MIPS eligible clinician who limits the transmission of laboratory test result data in a summary of care document must send the full results upon request (i.e. all lab results as opposed to a subset).

 - The exchange must comply with the privacy and security protocols for ePHI under HIPAA.

 - In cases where the MIPS eligible clinicians share access to an EHR, a transition or referral may still count toward the measure if the referring provider creates the summary of care document using CEHRT and sends the summary of care document electronically.
 If a MIPS eligible clinician chooses to include such transitions to clinicians where access to the EHR is shared, they must do so universally for all patients and all transitions or referrals.

 - The initiating MIPS eligible clinician must send a C–CDA document that the receiving clinician would be capable of electronically incorporating as a C–CDA on the receiving end.
-In other words, if a MIPS eligible clinician sends a C–CDA and the receiving clinician converts the C– CDA into a pdf or a fax or some other format, the sending provider may still count the transition or referral in the numerator.
-If the sending MIPS eligible clinician converts the file to a format the receiving clinician could not electronically receive and incorporate as a C–CDA, the initiating clinician may not count the transition in their numerator.
+If the MIPS eligible clinician sends a C–CDA and the receiving clinician converts the file to a format the receiving clinician could not electronically receive and incorporate as a C–CDA (including through a third party), the initiating clinician may not count the transition in their numerator.

 - MIPS eligible clinicians may use any document template within the C-CDA standard for purposes of the measures under the Health Information Exchange objective.

 - MIPS eligible clinicians may claim the exclusion if they are reporting as a group.
 However, the group must meet the requirements of the exclusion as a group.